ejscott1/energy-forecast-pipeline/README.md

 * **Automated Data Ingestion:** The pipeline automatically fetches the latest hourly energy demand data daily from the U.S. Energy Information Administration (EIA) API.
 * **Scalable Data Storage:** Raw data is stored in a durable and cost-effective data lake using Amazon S3, while processed data is structured in a relational database on Amazon RDS.
 * **Workflow Orchestration:** Apache Airflow is used to schedule and manage the entire ETL and model training workflow, ensuring reliability and easy monitoring.
-* **Managed Model Training & Deployment:** Model training and deployment are handled by Amazon SageMaker, abstracting away the underlying infrastructure and providing a scalable, production-ready REST API endpoint for predictions.
+* **Managed Model Training & Deployment:** Model training and deployment are handled by Amazon SageMaker, a fully managed service that provides a scalable, production-ready REST API endpoint for predictions.
 * **Containerization:** The core application components are containerized with Docker, ensuring consistency between development and production environments.

 ## Tech Stack